jakubskalak/spring-data-cassandra-stackoverflow/README.md

 ## Description
-At September 2021, on production service I struggled with **StackOverflowError** during massive batch job, which task was to go through all records of table and do some computation.
+On September 2021, my production service struggled with **StackOverflowError** during massive batch job, which task was to go through all records of table and do some computation.
 It was using Spring Boot 2.5.4, Spring Data Cassandra 3.2.4, Cassandra Java Driver 4.11.3 and Java 11.0.2.

 But problem exist also with newer versions, so it is not related to specific version of Spring Data Cassandra, Cassandra Driver or Java.